lilKriT/SEO-Fundamentals/README.md

 - use keyword modifiers (for example add "best" "new" or "top" to a list of products)

 Another way is to find what drives traffic to your competitors.

+## Ranking Difficulty

+Know your opponents are.
+Pages that rank top of google for your keywords.

+3 things to consider:

+- search intent
+- metrics of top ranks
+- topical authority

+### Search intent

+Do the top sites fail to match search intent?
+Do the url / title match the search query?

+### Metrics

+Number of websites linking to this page (aka Referring Domains) Website authority (aka domain rating)
+Aim to compete against pages iwth similar DR
+You can use free ahrefs authority checker

+### Topical authority

+For example a website specifically about one topic will outrank other websites (even if their DR is higher) To judge that?
+Look at the Domain Names and use common sense.

+Ask your self if you can compete in the 4 areas.
+If you have more yes than no, go for it.

+- Do the top sites fail to match search intent?
+- you can get quality backlinks?
+- can you get same or higher DR?
+- can you get more topical authority than the comptetitors?